sagarchalise/geany-pycoding/README.md

 * Show docstring when autocomplete is completed on compiler window.
 * Show `calltip` of signatures if available when hovering over with mouse.
 * Genrate docstring on `class` or `def` definition from menu if `pydocstring` installed. **OPTIONAL**
+* `pytest` runner on file to show output and mark errors.
+Will use project base path on projects.

 #### A python project initializer highly opinionated.
 * Either `pyenv`/ `virtualenv`/ `virtualenvwrapper` needs to be installed.